K-PaaS/application-platform-guide-eng/user_guide/service/pipeline.md

 #### <div id='3-2-1-1'/> 3.2.1.1.
 User Dashboard

 ##### <div id='3-2-1-1-1'/> 3.2.1.1.1.
 Check User List Search
-1. CLick “User Management” button at the top-right menu.
+1. Click the “User Management” button at the top-right menu.
 ![011]

 2. Go to the user dashboard.
 ![012]

 3. two conditions can be searched in the user dashboard list: a search with a user ID as a search term and a search whose type is an administrator/user.
-Click "Enter" or "Magnifying class" button to search.
+Click the "Enter" or "Magnifying class" button to search.
 ![013]
 ![014]

 ##### <div id='3-2-1-1-2'/> 3.2.1.1.2.
 User Detail Check/ Modify
-1. Select ID from the user dashboard and proceed to user details check/ modify page.
+1. Select ID from the user dashboard and proceed to the user details check/ modify the page.
 ![015]

 2. Check the detailed information of the user.